OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

         public static void main(String[] args) throws IOException {
         Configuration config = HBaseConfiguration.create();

-        // Use GenericOptionsParser tooget only hello parameters toohello class
+        // Use GenericOptionsParser to get only the parameters to the class
-        // and not all hello parameters passed (when using WebHCat for example) String[] otherArgs = new GenericOptionsParser(config, args).getRemainingArgs();
+        // and not all the parameters passed (when using WebHCat for example) String[] otherArgs = new GenericOptionsParser(config, args).getRemainingArgs();
         if (otherArgs.length != 1) {
             System.out.println("usage: [regular expression]");
             System.exit(-1);
         }

-        // Open hello table
+        // Open the table
         HTable table = new HTable(config, "people");

-        // Define hello family and qualifiers toobe used byte[] contactFamily = Bytes.toBytes("contactinfo");
+        // Define the family and qualifiers to be used byte[] contactFamily = Bytes.toBytes("contactinfo");
         byte[] emailQualifier = Bytes.toBytes("email");
         byte[] nameFamily = Bytes.toBytes("name");